 - A vintage 14k gold Waltham men's wristwatch sold for about $330.
 It had a leather band and still kept perfect time.

 Waltham Watch Serial Numbers

 Each Waltham watch was given a serial number.
 This serial number will tell a little about the watch and is useful information to know when looking to find out the value of a Waltham watch.
 It is important to look at the serial number of the watch movement and not any number on the case.
 This serial number can be used to find out the date the watch was made and any other information that may have been taken from the ledgers of the Waltham Watch Company.
 Pocket Watch Database has a searchable database you can use.
 This returns any information available about a specific watch serial number.

 Buying and Selling Waltham Watches

-Buying or selling a Waltham watch is relatively straight forward.
-There is a ready market for Waltham watches and many antique and vintage watch dealers are happy to deal with these collectible watches.
-Waltham watches can also bought and sold on online auction sites such as eBay.
+Buying or selling a Waltham watch is relatively straightforward.
+There is a ready market for Waltham watches, and many antique and vintage watch dealers are happy to deal with these collectible watches.
+Waltham watches can also be bought and sold on online auction sites such as eBay.
 There are many advantages to buying and selling watches on eBay, not least the fact that it gives buyers and sellers a worldwide market place in which to operate.
 There are also downsides, however, and a seller or buyer should make sure that they research the potential pitfalls before proceeding.

 Waltham watches are very collectible and can be a great addition to a collection of antique pocket watches or wristwatches.
 They are also a good vintage watch to own if you are looking for a slice of real American history.